Raynel Espinal: Boston Red Sox

 The Red Sox selected Espinal from the Yankees in the minor league phase of the Rule 5 draft after the 2019 season.
 He did not pitch during 2020, due to cancellation of the minor-league season, then began the 2021 season in Triple-A with the Worcester Red Sox.
 The Red Sox promoted Espinal to the major leagues on August 30, 2021, to add bullpen depth due to players being placed on the COVID-related list.
 He made his MLB debut that day, pitching in relief against the Tampa Bay Rays.
 He was returned to Worcester the next day and removed from the 40-man roster.
 Worcester named Espinal their pitcher of the year, having gone 11–4 with a 3.55 ERA in Triple-A.

 Espinal became a free agent following the 2021 season.

 San Francisco Giants

 On February 5, 2022, Espinal signed a minor-league contract with the San Francisco Giants.
 He began the season in Triple-A with the Sacramento River Cats of the Pacific Coast League.

 Chicago Cubs

 On July 31, 2022, the Giants traded Espinal to the Chicago Cubs for Dixon Machado.
-On August 16 the Chicago Cubs released Espinal making him a free agent.
+In two appearances, he surrendered 6 runs on 6 hits with 4 strikeouts in 3 1/3 innings pitched.
+Espinal was released by the Cubs organization on August 16.

 Cincinnati Reds

-On August 18, 2022, Espinal signed a minor league deal with the Cincinnati Reds.
-He had his contract selected on September 11, 2022.
-He elected free agency on November 10, 2022.
+On August 18, 2022, Espinal signed a minor league contract with the Cincinnati Reds organization.
+He had his contract selected to the major league roster on September 11.
+In 2 appearances for the Reds, Espinal allowed 4 runs on 6 hits with 5 strikeouts in 4 2/3 innings of work.
+On October 15, Espinal was removed from the 40-man roster and sent outright to the Triple–A Louisville Bats.
+He elected free agency following the season on November 10.

 Tokyo Yakult Swallows

 On December 5, 2022, Espinal signed with the Tokyo Yakult Swallows of Nippon Professional Baseball.
+Espinal made only 3 appearances for the team in 2023, logging a 5.40 ERA with 4 strikeouts in 5.0 innings of work.
+On August 28, 2023, Espinal was released by the Swallows.

+Rieleros de Aguascalientes

+On February 20, 2024, Espinal signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+However, prior to the season on April 11, Espinal's contract was purchased by the Rieleros de Aguascalientes of the Mexican League.
+In 6 games (4 starts), he struggled to an 0–4 record and 11.91 ERA with 7 strikeouts across 11 1/3 innings pitched.
+On June 19, Espinal was released by Aguascalientes.

+Gastonia Ghost Peppers

+On April 21, 2025, Espinal signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.